What is a Comprehensive Budget?

 Any new information that the management expects to impact the company’s financials should be part of the budget other than the past financial history.
-The more information a company has or sources, the better will be the projections or the budget.
+The more information a company has or sources, the better the projections or the budget will be.

-For example, if the company is looking for increasing sales in the coming budget period, proper budgeting for the purchasing of raw materials, production, and increasing manpower will have to be done.
-A good budget will incorporate all this new data beforehand so as to properly set financial requirements and goals and avoid any hindrances at a later stage.
+For example, if the company is looking to increase sales in the coming budget period, proper budgeting for purchasing raw materials, production, and increasing manpower will have to be done.
+A good budget will incorporate all this new data beforehand to properly set financial requirements and goals and avoid any hindrances at a later stage.

 Incorporating the Macro Factors